interglobalmedia/image-steganography-steghide/README.md

 Bottom line? `Cryptography` over `Steganography`.
 And watch out for combinations of `Cryptography` AND `Steganography`.

+I will be following up this post with another which will focus on how one CAN detect **stego-images**.
+I recently was apprised of a tool that does just that.
+Stay tuned!

 ## Related Resources

 - [Combination of Steganography and Cryptography: A short Survey](https://iopscience.iop.org/article/10.1088/1757-899X/518/5/052003/meta)